 NASA / GSFC / SCIENCE PHOTO LIBRARY NASA / GSFC / SCIENCE PHOTO LIBRARY

 Phytoplankton blooms in the Black Sea, satellite image.
 North is at top.
 Water is blue, vegetation is green.
 Ice and cloud cover are white.
-The Black Sea and its northern sub-section the Sea of Azov (upper right) are inland seas situated in southeastern Europe.
-They are fed by a network of rivers in a catchment area dominated by agricultural land.
-The waters draining to the seas have a high sediment load and also contain nutrients from fertilizer.
+The Black Sea and its northern sub-section the Sea of Azov (right) are inland seas that form the southern border of the Ukraine.
+The Dneiper River (centre) is the principal river draining into the seas.
+Its catchment area is dominated by agricultural land and consequently it contains a high sediment load and nitrate level from fertilizer.
 This has led to enrichment of the sea water and a subsequent proliferation of phytoplankton (microscopic algae) in the sea.
-The algal blooms appear as plumes of discoloured water.
+The algal blooms appear as plumes of discoloured water along the coast.
 An increase in phytoplankton can cause a decrease in dissolved oxygen content, which can make the water inhabitable.
-Image obtained on 22nd May 2004 by the Aqua satellite.
+Image obtained on 15th September 2004 by the Aqua satellite.

 Model release not required.
 Property release not required.